jeapostrophe/reach-examples/cmd-and-web/readme.md

     *Seller reports that wisdom is available for purchase at 5 ALGO.*

-1. Change to a Buyer wallet that is different from that of the Seller.
+1. Change to a Buyer address that is different from that of the Seller.
 This is optional.

 1. Click *Attach and Buy.* Interact with AlgoSigner a few more times until you see the following sentence in Messages: